angelwhipple/empirica-experiment/README.md

 # Intro
+This project extends a web-based game experiment developed by the MIT Initiative on the Digital Economy.
+The game simulates a digital marketplace where players take on the roles of producers and consumers of information in an environment saturated with misinformation.

+The experiment is designed to study how generative AI technologies impact the spread of information and decision-making in low-trust settings.
+Players strategically produce/consume content, with scoring tied to credibility, influence, and trust.

 The majority of this Empirica experiment has been contributed by @SwapneelM and the Digital Information Research Lab at Boston University.
 My contributions include: